 More details

-We’d strongly recommend you discuss payment terms with your clients / customers before you undertake any work and/or send out invoices.
-The law in the UK assumes a 30-day payment period although longer periods are not unheard of, especially if you’re dealing with larger clients.
+The law in the UK assumes a 30-day payment period, although longer periods are not unheard of, especially if you’re dealing with larger clients.

-Conversely, you are entitled to charge interest for late payment and while many smaller businesses are reluctant to do this, it is worth considering.
+Conversely, you are entitled to charge interest for late payment, and while many smaller businesses are reluctant to do this, it is worth considering.
 In any case, you should always state what, if any, charges apply for late payment.

 Are you VAT registered?

-You must register for VAT if your company’s 12-month turnover exceeds the current VAT threshold (£85,000 for the 2020-21 tax year).
+You must register for VAT if your company’s 12-month turnover exceeds the current VAT threshold (£90,000 for the 2024-25 tax year).

 If you have only recently registered, you should note that you can’t add VAT to your invoices if you haven’t received your registration number yet.